apostrophecms/docs/docs/tutorials/adding-extensions.md

   }
 }
 ```
 Let's walk through the code starting with the `options`.
 The first property, `alias`, provides a quick reference to the module on the `apos` object.
-We covered this briefly in the "Widgets" tutorials in this series when we accessed the columns helper function.
+We covered this briefly in the [Creating Widgets](/tutorials/widgets.html) tutorials in this series when we accessed the columns helper function.
 Basically, instead of using `apos.modules['@apostrophecms/seo']`, you can use `apos.seo`.
 You do **not** want to do this for most publicly available modules (those that would be distributed to multiple projects) to prevent naming conflicts.

 The next option property is `i18n`.
 This property sets up a namespace for localization strings for files in this module.
 This method of setting the namespace is deprecated but still supported.
 Instead, within the `i18n` object an `aposSeo` key should be added with additional configuration supplied via an object of that key.